asteroid-lang/asteroid/Using Asteroid.md

 > Sort a list of hashes using data in their values.

-This task is commonly performed to sort items where the sortable parameter is one of the values in the hash, for example, sorting a list of people by age.
+This task is commonly performed to sort items where the sortable parameter is one of the values in the hash.
+For example, sorting a list of people by age.